Panthers rule QB Newton out for Week 4 game against Texans

 Rivera gave no indication Newton would need surgery, instead saying that what the QB needs the most right now is rest.

-Allen’s threw four touchdown passes in Carolina’s 38-20 win over the Cardinals on Sunday, improving to 2-0 as an NFL starter.
-He was 19 of 26 passing for 226 yards and finished with a 144.4 QB rating, the second-best mark in franchise history.
+Allen threw four touchdown passes in Carolina’s 38-20 win over the Cardinals on Sunday, improving to 2-0 as an NFL starter.
+He was 19 of 26 passing for 261 yards and finished with a 144.4 QB rating, the second-best mark in franchise history.

 He completed passes to seven different players, including two TD passes to tight end Greg Olsen and one each to wide receivers Curtis Samuel and DJ Moore.